ElasticSA/eskb_doc_vac/README.md

 ES document schema
 ------------------

- - page:
-   - number
+ - excerpt:
    - content - The actual page text
+   - title - The title for excerpt
-   - bookmarks - A list of bookmarks pointing to this page
+   - bookmarks - A list of bookmarks contained within the excerpt
+   - start_page - The document page where this excerpt starts
+   - end_page - The document page where this excerpt ends
  - document:
    - format - Currently just PDF
    - filename - Base filename
-   - pages - Total number of pages
+   - strategy - Excerpt strategy (whole, page, or bookmark1)
  - content - Semantic text search field

 The index schema is created in do_setup_index() of the script